Adoniram Judson

 Surely Adoniram would have fallen and perished under the weight of his cross, except for the tender, persistent, beautiful ministrations of Ann.
 As often as possible she bribed the jailer and then, under cover of darkness, crept to the door of Judson's den, bringing food and whispering words of hope and consolation.
 Finally for three long weeks she did not appear; but, upon her return, she bore in her arms a newborn baby to explain her absence.
 An epidemic of smallpox was raging unchecked through the city and little Maria was smitten with the dread disease.
 Due to the double strain of concern for her imprisoned husband and the suffering baby, Ann found herself unable to nurse the little one.
 Tormented by its pitiful cries, Ann took her baby up and down the streets of the city, pleading for mercy and for milk: "You women who have babies, have mercy on my baby and nurse her!"

 As the British won battle after battle it became apparent Burma was lost.
 Seeing the inevitable, the Burmese realized that the missionaries could help them in translation and negotiations.
-They were finally set free 21 months they of suffering this seemingly intolerable confinement and deprivation.
+They were finally set free after 21 months of suffering seemingly intolerable confinement and deprivation.

 One of the most pathetic pages in the history of Christian missions is that which describes the scene when Judson was finally released and returned to the mission house seeking Ann, who again had failed to visit him for some weeks.
 As he ambled down the street as fast as his maimed ankles would permit, the tormenting question kept repeating itself, "Is Ann still alive?"
 Upon reaching the house, the first object to attract his attention was a fat, half-naked Burmese woman squatting in the ashes beside a pan of coals and holding on her knees an emaciated baby, so begrimed with dirt that it did not occur to him that it could be his own.
 Across the foot of the bed, as though she had fallen there, lay a human object that, at the first glance, was no more recognizable than his child.
 The face was of a ghastly paleness and the body shrunken to the last degree of emaciation.
 The glossy black curls had all been shorn from the finely-shaped head.
 There lay the faithful and devoted wife who had followed him so unwearily from prison to prison, ever alleviating his distresses and consoling him in his trials.
 Presently Ann felt warm tears falling upon her face and, rousing from her stupor, saw Judson by her side.

 Ann had indeed "counted the cost" and within only a few months after Adoniram had been freed, his dear Ann wife died on October 24th, 1826 to be followed by their daughter Maria in 1827.
-Yet Ann left an eternal indelible legacy.
+Yet Ann left an eternally indelible legacy.
 Ann was the first missionary to learn Siamese and to translate a portion of Scripture, the Gospel of Matthew, into that tongue.
 She also strove to improve the lot of Burmese women, who were considered little more than chattel.
 She missed her family but could affirm that "I am happy in thinking that I gave up this source of pleasure … [and] I am happy [to] labor for the promotion of the kingdom of heaven."
-The call of missions had indeed cost the Judson's dearly.
-These losses were great but in Refiner's sovereign plan, there was yet more tragedy in store for Adoniram.
+The call of missions had cost the Judson family dearly.
+While these losses were great, in God's sovereign plan, there was yet more tragedy and suffering in store for Adoniram.

 After Ann's death Adoniram sank into a deep depression.
 He renounced all outward acceptability, returning an honorary doctorate he had earned from Brown University.
 Finally he removed himself to the heart of a tiger infested jungle to live alone in a hut.
 Judson spent forty days in the jungle contemplating his call and on occasion even contemplating suicide.
 The local natives considered his survival through those days as nothing short of the way that God spared Daniel in the lion's den.
-"The love that never fails" sustained Adoniram.
+"The love that never fails" (1Cor 13:8-note) sustained Adoniram who wrote that if he had not possessed

 Judson joined with Paul in declaring:

-The love of Christ constraineth me ...
-Therefore I will glory in reproaches, in persecution and in distresses for Christ's sake."
-(2Corinthians 5:14)
+The love of Christ constraineth me … Therefore I will glory in reproaches, in persecution and in distresses for Christ's sake." (cp 2Corinthians 5:14)

 "We proceeded," he says, "to a large pond, the bank of which is graced with an enormous image of Buddha, and there administered baptism to Maung Nau, the first Burman convert.
 Oh, may it prove the beginning of a series of baptisms in the Burman empire, which shall continue in uninterrupted succession to the end of time!"